Kevin Hansen (rugby league): Playing career

 Hansen made his debut for Western Suburbs in 1947.
 The following year he was a member of the Wests side which claimed their third premiership, defeating Balmain 8–5 in the grand final, with Hansen scoring the winning try.

 In 1952, Hansen won his second premiership with Western Suburbs and the club's fourth as they defeated South Sydney 22–12 in the 1952 grand final.
 This would be the last premiership Western Suburbs would win before exiting the competition in 1999.
-Hansen played three more seasons with Wests before playing a single season with Eastern Suburbs before retiring.
+Hansen played three more seasons with Wests before playing a single season with Eastern Suburbs then retiring.

 At representative level, Hansen played for NSW City, New South Wales and Australia.
-He died in 1971 from leukemia aged 43.
+He died in 1971 from leukemia, aged 43.